find your perfect postgrad program

 Keeping up to date with current thinking, skills and techniques is vital for a successful career and postgraduate qualifications are an excellent way of maintaining professional development.
 Jos Kuijper is Head of Quality Management at Europcontrol in Brussels, the European organisation for the safety of air navigation.
 As part of his senior management training programme, Jos chose the Executive Development Programme at Henley Management College.
 He says: 'I work on strategic change within Eurocontrol.
-The practical project within the Henley programme focused on how to lead change and improve efficiency in strategic change management.
+The practical project within the Henley program focused on how to lead change and improve efficiency in strategic change management.
 It was ideal to help with my work.
-The programme also mirrored the multicultural ethos of Eurocontrol as programme participants came from many different countries.'
+The programme also mirrored the multicultural ethos of Eurocontrol as program participants came from many different countries.'

 Postgraduate study opens doors